Matthew Stillman: Stillking

-It has also continued to produce music videos, including work for Beyonce, Kanye West and Madonna; and commercials for clients such as Guinness, Audi, Coca-Cola, Mercedes and Stella Artois.
+It has also continued to produce music videos, including work for Beyonce, Kanye West and Madonna; and commercials for clients such as Guinness, Audi, Coca-Cola, Mercedes, Apple and Stella Artois.

 In 1997, the American heiress Elisabeth Goth purchased a minority stake in the company (reportedly 20 per cent) for an undisclosed sum.

 Stink

 In 1997, Stillking combined with the production company Blink Ltd to create Stink, a London-based venture that produces TV commercials.
 Stink went on to receive numerous awards for its work, including more than 100 Cannes Lions, more than 50 D&AD pencils and the first ever Film Grand Prix for an interactive piece of work.
 Its clients have included Honda, Gucci, Apple, Nike and Facebook.

 2020 Group

 In 2014 the Stillking Films holding company was renamed 2020 Group.
-The group, which is sometimes referred to as 2020 Content, now has 20 daughter companies, in 16 countries, and is one of the largest private companies involved in the production of content in advertising, film and television.
+The group, which is sometimes referred to as 2020 Content, now has over 30 daughter companies, in 16 countries, and is one of the largest private companies involved in the production of content in advertising, film and television.
 Stillman is founder and CEO.